-Vacuum leak test
+To check for leaks: Vacuum leak test

-- Evacuate the system from the liquid and gas piping to a gauge pressure of -100.7 kPa (-1.007 bar) for more than 2 hours. - 2 Once reached, turn off the vacuum pump and check that the pressure does not rise for at least 1 minute. - Should the pressure rise, the system may either contain moisture (see vacuum drying below) or have leaks.
+- 1 Evacuate the system from the liquid and gas piping to -100.7 kPa (-1.007 bar)(5 Torr absolute) for more than 2 hours. - 2 Once reached, turn off the vacuum pump and check that the pressure does not rise for at least 1 minute. - 3 Should the pressure rise, the system may either contain moisture (see vacuum drying below) or have leaks.

-Pressure leak test
+To check for leaks: Pressure leak test

 - 1 Break the vacuum by pressurising with nitrogen gas to a minimum gauge pressure of 0.2 MPa (2 bar).
-Never set the gauge pressure higher than the maximum operation pressure of the unit, i.e. 4.0 MPa (40 bar). - Test for leaks by applying a bubble test solution to all piping connections. - 3 Discharge all nitrogen gas.
+Never set the gauge pressure higher than the maximum operation pressure of the unit, i.e. 4.0 MPa (40 bar). - 2 Test for leaks by applying a bubble test solution to all piping connections. - 3 Discharge all nitrogen gas.

-ALWAYS use a recommended bubble test solution from your wholesaler.

-NEVER use soap water:

-- Soap water may cause cracking of components, such as flare nuts or stop valve caps. - Soap water may contain salt, which absorbs moisture that will freeze when the piping gets cold. - Soap water contains ammonia which may lead to corrosion of flared joints (between the brass flare nut and the copper flare).
+Make sure to use a recommended bubble test solution from your wholesaler.
+Do not use soap water, which may cause cracking of flare nuts (soap water may contain salt, which absorbs moisture that will freeze when the piping gets cold), and/or lead to corrosion of flared joints (soap water may contain ammonia which causes a corrosive effect between the brass flare nut and the copper flare).